scionproto/scion/doc/dev/design/scmp-authentication.rst

 The Authenticator MAC algorithm is AES-CMAC (identifier :code:`0`).

 SCMP error messages MUST always be authenticated.
-SCMP informational messages CAN optionally be authenticated; a response message MUST be authenticated if and only if the corresponding request message was authenticated.
+SCMP informational messages MAY optionally be authenticated; a response message MUST be authenticated if and only if the corresponding request message was authenticated.